MacEnhance/MacForge/README.md

     - Enable/Disable plugins (Check box)
     - Toggle plugins between single user and all users (User icon)
     - Search for plugins (by name or ID)
-    - MacPlus automatically detect existing plugins located in
+    - MacForge automatically detect existing plugins located in

 - Install plugins simply
-    - Drag and drop plugins onto MacPlus to automatically install them
+    - Drag and drop plugins onto MacForge to automatically install them
-    - MacPlus can open files with the `.bundle` extension to automatically install them
+    - MacForge can open files with the `.bundle` extension to automatically install them

 - Stay up to date